odino/odino.github.com/source/_posts/2017-03-16-when-debugging-doesnt-suck-beautiful-errors.markdown

 remediation steps in the logs themselves, so that once a failure happens we're immediately able to troubleshoot.

-As easy as it sounds, it's not always feasible to include remediation steps: for example, when a clients sends the wrong parameter to a service, it's very easy to identify the root cause, but not so trivial to figure out what needs to be done to remediate the error.
+As easy as it sounds, it's not always feasible to include them: for example, when a clients sends the wrong parameter to a service, it's very easy to identify the root cause, but not so trivial to figure out what needs to be done to remediate the error.